Protection From Abuse - PFA

-If a Judge enters a temporary Order, the accused abuser will be removed from the house and the Order will prohibit additional contact until a hearing is scheduled to determine whether a final Order will be entered.
+If a Judge enters a temporary Order, the accused abuser may be removed from the house and the Order will prohibit additional contact until a hearing is scheduled to determine whether a final Order will be entered.
 During this time, the accused abuser may be required to relinquish his or her firearms.
 If the accused abuser contacts the spouse or children while the PFA Order is in place, the abuser can be arrested, jailed, and/or fined.

-While emotional and financial abuse are equally detrimental to someone’s well-being, PFAs can only be entered to protect against physical abuse or threats of physical abuse, or the “reasonable fear of imminent serious bodily injury”.
+While emotional and financial abuse are equally detrimental to someone’s well-being, PFAs can only be entered to protect against physical abuse or threats of physical abuse, or the “reasonable fear of imminent serious bodily injury.”

 Behavior and acts that may be considered abuse under the PFA laws are: